Musings On Coronavirus And Other Disasters…

 My department is located in the basement, so there is no natural light, and because we are a food hall it’s generally cold as its full of fridges.

 I work in a cold concrete hole in the ground.

 I hate it.

 But it pays the bills.
-And its only a few days a week, between my other jobs.
+It’s only a few days a week, between my other jobs.
+And, as I have said, I like the people.
 So I try to suck it up.

 Then COVID-19 arrived.

 And suddenly, my retail job became ‘an essential service.’